Sureshpatil4348/Fxlabs.ai_Back_end/README.md

   - Complete Domain Authentication (CNAMEs) and send from an aligned subdomain (e.g., `alerts@alerts.fxlabs.ai`).
   - Ensure SPF includes `include:sendgrid.net`, DKIM passes, and set DMARC to `p=none` during testing; move to `quarantine`/`reject` after validation.
 - Reduce spam likelihood: include both `text/plain` and `text/html` parts, avoid URL shorteners, keep images minimal, and use a consistent `FROM_EMAIL` that matches your authenticated domain.
-- Check suppression lists anyway: make sure the recipient isn’t present under Bounces/Blocks/Spam Reports; remove if found, then resend.
+- Check suppression lists anyway: make sure the recipient isn't present under Bounces/Blocks/Spam Reports; remove if found, then resend.
 - Confirm SendGrid Sandbox Mode is OFF under Mail Settings.
 Sandbox disables actual delivery even if the API returns 2xx.
 - A/B test: send the same message to a known Gmail/Outlook inbox to isolate whether the issue is at the sender or recipient domain.
 - Optional (code): call `_add_transactional_headers(mail)` before sending to add transactional headers like `List-Unsubscribe` and a category, which can improve inboxing.